2016 SAFF Women's Championship

 The 2016 SAFF Women's Championship was the 4th edition of the SAFF Women's Championship, the biennial international women's football championship contested by the national teams of the South Asian Football Federation (SAFF).
 The tournament began in India from 26 December 2016 and went on until 4 January 2017.
 The country was awarded hosting rights in January 2016.
 This was the first time India had hosted the SAFF Women's Championship.

-The defending champions coming into the tournament were India, who won the three previous tournaments.
+The defending champions coming into the tournament were India, who won the three preceding tournaments.
 By the end of the tournament, India emerged as champions again, defeating Bangladesh in the final 3–1.

 Participating teams

 Apart from the hosts, India, six other South Asian teams participated in the tournament.
 On 3 November 2016 it was announced that Pakistan would not participate in the tournament.